Nexosis/samples-rb/readme.md

 ![submit forecast](docs/submitforecast.png)

-In the example above I have used the *Location C.csv* sample data file.
+In the example above I have used the *Location A.csv* sample data file.
 You should note that the column to predict must be one of the non-timestamp columns in your file.
 If you load a csv without headers, you will get a header named after your first row - so best to include headers in all files.
 In this case the file contained both a *sales* and a *transactions* column and we've requested predictions on the sales column.
 The start and end dates for predictions must coincide with the dates available in the file.
 For example, it's ok to ask for dates within the file, or overlapping the end, or from the end to some other point.
 However, if you select a date beyond the end of the observations dates for your prediction start date you won't get results.
 In this case we're asking for predictions to start after the last day of observations and going out two months.

 ![](docs/forecast_success.png)